Problem – How does site speed increase mobile conversions?

 What is performance testing?

-Under this umbrella term, performance testing can be broken down into two key practices: site speed testing and stress testing.
-For now, we are just going to focus on site speed performance testing in relation to mobile conversions.
+Under this umbrella term, website performance testing can be broken down into two key practices: site speed testing and stress testing.
+For now, we are just going to focus on a site speed website performance test in relation to mobile conversions.

-Site speed performance testing examines the total journey time from start to finish using scripted tests that are deployed either to a community of testers or to an internal team of testers, depending on the security sensitivity of a website.
+Site speed performance testing examines the total journey time from start to finish using a performance testing strategy that includes scripted tests which are deployed either to a community of testers or to an internal team of testers, depending on the security sensitivity of a website.
 For example if you wanted to test site speed using performance testing methods on Amazon, you could construct a script starting at the homepage and finishing when a conversion has been completed.

-Tip: When performance testing uses incognito mode to ensure no previously saved data is used for autofill, this will significantly decrease the amount of time spent on a certain page, and will consequently skew your site speed results.
+Tip: One of the performance testing best practices is to use incognito mode to ensure no previously saved data is used for autofill.
+This will significantly decrease the amount of time spent on a certain page, and will consequently skew your site speed results.

 It's important that you collect a large amount of data from your testers as external factors such as internet speed will make your results unreliable.
 You need more than 10 testers to conduct a thorough site speed performance test.